PolyU-TASLAB/polyu-taslab.github.io/_events/2025-07-09-Peiwen_TVT.md

 order:
 ---

-It is great to share that our paper (“Tightly Joined Positioning and Control Model for Unmanned Aerial Vehicles Based on Factor Graph Optimization”, by Peiwen Yang, Weisong Wen*, Member, and Li-Ta Hsu) is accepted by the IEEE Transactions on Vehicular Technology.
+It is great to share that our paper (“Tightly Joined Positioning and Control Model for Unmanned Aerial Vehicles Based on Factor Graph Optimization”, by Peiwen Yang, Weisong Wen, Shiyu Bai, and Li-Ta Hsu) is accepted by the IEEE Transactions on Vehicular Technology.
 Congratulations to Peiwen., etc.

 ## Abstract